Row With China Over Missiles Devastates South Korean Tourism

 The food, soap operas and bouncy K-pop tunes that comprise the so-called Hallyu or Korean Wave are a global phenomenon, but no country has embraced South Korean soft power as enthusiastically as China.

-The communist government in Beijing had to issue a warning last year on Korean dramas after Chinese viewers became obsessed with a KBS (Korean Broadcasting System) saga, Descendants Of The Sun.
+The communist government in Beijing had to issue a warning last year on Korean dramas after Chinese viewers became obsessed with a KBS (Korean Broadcasting System) saga, Descendants of the Sun.
 One woman reportedly went to hospital complaining of poor vision after an 18-episode binge and was diagnosed with acute glaucoma.
 The show also led to at least one divorce and inspired a viewer to undergo plastic surgery in order to better resemble the male lead and be more attractive to his wife.

 Chinese viewers unwilling or unable to resort to such a drastic measure to achieve the right look are snapping up Korean brands of make-up instead.
-The China market accounted for 36 percent of all Korean cosmetic sales in 2016.
+The China market accounted for 36% of all Korean cosmetic sales in 2016.
 And with faces painted in the latest Hallyu style, consumers can show off over a red-bean shaved ice in a Korean cafe chain.

 Chinese interest in South Korean culture has naturally prompted a tourism boom.
 Since 2013, nearly half of all tourists to South Korea have been from China.
 From Seoul’s central Myeongdong neighborhood to the scenic southern resort island of Jeju, Chinese tour groups are ubiquitous.